suyashjaiswal24/Dev_Tool_Landing_Page-Cursor/README.md

 ### 1. **Navigation Bar**
 - Fixed sticky navigation at the top
 - Logo and icon container on the left
-- Navigation links: Features, Enterprise, Pricing, Resources (centered)
+- Navigation links: Product, Enterprise, Pricing, Resources (centered)
 - CTA buttons: Sign In and Download (right side)

 ### 2. **Hero Section**